 - Try a running leash.
 If you’re using poles, or just don’t want to deal with holding a leash in your mittened hands, try a hands-free leash that wraps securely around your waste.
 The EzyDog Runner Leash is 7 feet long and made with built-in shock absorbers, perfect for active pups and their companions.

-Cross-Country Skiing with Your Dog
+Tips for Cross-Country Skiing with Your Dog

 Cross-country skiing is a fast and quiet sport, the perfect exercise to get you heart pumping and your dog panting.
 You can cross-country ski on groomed trails, or you can break your own trail in the woods, fields, or parks where you live.